tranqv/GCOM-2021-0117/README.md

 #### **On mild solutions of the Laplacian fractional Langevin equations with anti-periodic type boundary conditions**

-The python codes here are to perform numerical experiments of
+The python codes here are to perform the numerical experiments:

 + Example **4.1**, **(a)** and **(b)**
 + Example **4.2**